stmilne/icds_docs_v2/docs/packages/anaconda.md

 module load anaconda
 ```

-Next, create an Anaconda "environment" (set of loaded applications and packages),
+Next, create an Anaconda "environment" (set of applications and packages)
-that contains R as a "base":
+with R as a "base":

 ```
 conda create -y -n <environmentName> r-base
 ```

-If you want some R package always to be loaded, include it in the list of packages:
+If you want some R package always to be loaded, include it in the package list:

 ```
 conda create -y -n <environmentName> r-base r-plot3d r-ggplot